History

 The iconic Coco Chanel

-Unfortunately, Chanel’s background was very complex and a bit troubled and it was something that edged its way into her trademark fragrance.
+Unfortunately, Chanel’s background was quite complex and marked by challenges, and this complexity found its way into her signature fragrance.

 This page contains affiliate links.
 Should you click on a link and make a purchase, I may receive compensation.